tolkit/telomeric-identifier/README.md

     -w, --window <window>    Window size to calculate telomeric repeat counts in. [default: 10000]
 ```

+### Search

 `tidk search` will search the genome for an input string.
 If you know the telomeric repeat of your sequenced organism, this will hopefully find it.
-Protoype code done.

 ```
 tidk-search
 Search the input genome with a specific telomeric repeat search string.

 USAGE:
-    tidk search --fasta <fasta> --output <output> --string <string> --window <window>
+    tidk search [OPTIONS] --fasta <fasta> --string <string>

 FLAGS:
     -h, --help       Prints help information